-Introduction.
-"Fk the algorithm": understanding England's 2020 A-level controvers sy 3 A.Implementing responsible algorithmic decision-making systems: drawing lessons from counterexample 3 B.Public policy & technology: how to quickly adapt the university admissions process a time of crisis? during 5 C.A standardized ADM system to ensure a "fair" evaluation of students 8 D.Civil society strikes back: mobilization against the government 10 E.Studying this automated-decision making system under a sociotechnical lens 12 I.From design to implementation to redress: the many problems of the A-level ADM system 13 From input data to model development: was the ADM system fair?
-13 Historical bias: students from lower-income backgrounds are worse off 13 2.Unequal implementation/technical bias: students from better-off schools are bett Lack of quality assurance 16 Transparency theater: lack of scrutiny and public engagement 18 1.Lack of transparency for external auditors 19 2.
-"Engagement theater" 19 D. A faulty appeal & redress process 20 II."Black boxed politics": the choices behind the tech tools 20 A.The public policy choice: preventing grade inflation and ensuring fair distribution of gacross schools grades 21 1.Preventing grade inflation 22 2.Ensuring fair distribution across schools 23 B.When reframing the policy at stake leads to not building an algorithm 23 C.The right policy choice, but merely an extremely difficult task?
-24 III.The aftermath: ADM systems as objects of political discontent 25 A.Rage against the algorithm: the opposition, experts & non-experts 25 B.On the government's side: the many stages of managing the backlash 27 Once again, we see that the tool is blamed for the policy at stake.
-The algorithm is demonized for something policy makers decided and for decisions whose consequate irreversible.
-C.Thinking critically to improve things: towards a "smart enough government" 29 Annex: definitions of technical terms 31 Bibliography 32
+Introduction."Fk the algorithm": understanding England's 2020 A-level controversy 3 A.Implementing responsible algorithmic decision-making systems: drawing lessons from a counterexample а 3 B.Public policy & technology: how to quickly adapt the university admissions process durin a time of crisis? ng 5 C.A standardized ADM system to ensure a "fair" evaluation of students 8 D.Civil society strikes back: mobilization against the government 10 E.Studying this automated-decision making system under a sociotechnical lens 12 I.From design to implementation to redress: the many problems of the A-level ADM 40 system 13 A.From input data to model development: was the ADM system fair?
+13 Historical bias: students from lower-income backgrounds are worse off 13 Unequal implementation/technical bias: students from better-off schools are better-off B.Lack of quality assurance 16 C.Transparency theater: lack of scrutiny and public engagement 18 19 1.Lack of transparency for external auditors 2."Engagement theater" D.A faulty appeal & redress process 19 20 II."Black boxed politics": the choices behind the tech tools 20 A.The public policy choice: preventing grade inflation and ensuring fair distribution of grad across schools les 21 1.Preventing grade inflation 22 2.Ensuring fair distribution across schools 23 B.When reframing the policy at stake leads to not building an algorithm 23 C.The right policy choice, but merely an extremely difficult task?
+24 III.The aftermath: ADM systems as objects of political discontent 25 A.Rage against the algorithm: the opposition, experts & non-experts 25 B.On the government's side: the many stages of managing the backlash 00 29 C.Thinking critically to improve things: towards a "smart enough government" 29 Annex: definitions of technical terms 31 Bibliography 32

-Introduction.
-"F\\k the algorithm": understanding England's 2020 A-level controversy
+Introduction."F\\k the algorithm": understanding England's 2020 A-level controversy